drscott173/spaceml/README.md

 Models are deployed into RESTful endpoints with [seldon](https://github.com/SeldonIO/seldon-core) for integration with other systems.

-We are planning on a freely hosted version of SpaceML much like we do with Google Colaboratory today.
-Deeper explorations of data can start individual projects by replicating the SpaceML stack on private clusters.

 We hope you find this stack useful in your own AI endeavors.